Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousAdult/recoveryAdult.md

 - Observe the person's chest to see if it rises and falls.

-# STEP 5: INTERLACE FINGERS WITH ONE HAND ON TOP OF THE OTHER
+## INTERLACE FINGERS WITH ONE HAND ON TOP OF THE OTHER

 ![Alt text](/Images/AdultCPR/adultCPR15.jpg)